Photo by: Queenfriday photography

 Growing up on a ranch near Austin, I was surrounded by both nature and the experiences of the city.
 Colors and textures were always around me, it was hard not to be inspired; whether it was painting a floral scene or later on being pushed towards abstracts.
-And until recently I have never allowed the chronic pain I experience from my operations to control my life or work.
+Until recently I have never allowed the chronic pain I experience from my operations to control my life or work.
 I’ve always viewed pain as a “mind over matter” thing, and it still very much is, but I now feel like I'm able to free myself from its confines, and let myself go; which has become a good thing for my work.

 My current body of work explores all of the emotions I experience on a daily basis.
 Combined with the organic elements of nature, color, and texture inherent to my earlier pieces, I feel that my art has achieved an elevated dimension with these many influences.